 2. Vote Assist

-Vote Assist allows electors who visit the venues listed below to listen to pre-recorded voting instructions and ballot paper information, select their preferences using a special keypad and then have their completed ballot papers self-printed prior to ballot box lodgement.
-Vote Assist will be available throughout the early voting period and on polling day at the below locations in Perth CBD and Victoria Park.
+Vote Assist allows electors who visit the venues listed below to listen to pre-recorded voting instructions and ballot paper information, select their preferences using a special keypad, and have their completed ballot papers self-printed prior to ballot box lodgement.
+Vote Assist is available throughout the early voting period, and on polling day at the below Perth CBD and Victoria Park locations.